ChrstphrHll/npc_gen/students/Ivistra Stockton.md

 year: 5
 guild: Jettenia
 partyID: 35
+tags:
+- Tiefling
+- Wizard
+- Diplomacy
+- 5th
+- Jettenia
 ---
 # Ivistra Stockton
 ---
 ### Description
 - 5th year Tiefling Wizard in Jettenia
-- wavy grey hair that's put back in a long pony tail, Orange eyes, and Pale Yellow skin
+- wavy grey hair that's put back in a long pony tail, Green eyes, and Pale Yellow skin
 - Is Mellow and Single-minded, and has Exceptionalism as their ideal

 ### Organizations